 The five root causes.

-When you look at the data across multiple studies, the same failure patterns keep appearing.
-None of them are about the AI itself.
+When you compare studies across industries, the same patterns keep appearing.
+None of them are really about the model.

 1. No agreed definition of success.
-73% of failed projects lack clear executive alignment on success metrics before the project starts.
-When you cannot define what “done” looks like, you cannot know when you have arrived.
-Or when to stop.
+If you cannot define what done looks like, you cannot know when you have arrived or when to stop.

 2. AI treated as an IT project.
-61% of failed initiatives treat AI as a technology deployment rather than a business change.
-AI touches workflows, roles, and decisions.
-Treating it as a software rollout misses the point entirely.
+AI changes workflows, roles, and decisions.
+Treating it as a simple software rollout misses the point.

 3. Data quality ignored until it is too late.
-71% of failed projects encounter significant data quality issues.
-Companies assume their data is ready because it exists.
-But existing is not the same as clean, structured, and accessible.
-70% of the variation in AI project outcomes traces back to data foundations.
+Existing data is not the same as clean, structured, and accessible data.

 The financial cost of getting it wrong.